ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 * note deletion with double click on note, or when selected "DEL"-key
 * click on notes to set note length and velocity for drawing notes, will also select this note
 * multiple select notes by click each notes while holding "Left-CTRL"
-* transpose notes by select one or more and use arrow keys, when "Left-SHIFT" is pressed it will tranpose by one octave
+* transpose notes by select one or more and use arrow keys, when you hold "Left-SHIFT" or "right-SHIFT" it will tranpose by one octave